Recommendation Simulator

 The diversity metrics below each column count how many unique artists, content types, scripture books, and themes appear in the results — a simple way to measure how broad or narrow each approach is.

-• Engagement mode typically recommends 10/10 items from the same content type and often a single speaker — a textbook echo chamber
+- Engagement mode heavily biases toward the same content type (1.15x boost) and popular items, often returning a single speaker repeatedly — the echo chamber effect

-• Discovery mode finds 10x more unique artists and spans multiple content formats from the same seed
+- Discovery mode penalizes repeat artists (0.65x) and rewards cross-type recommendations (1.12x), consistently surfacing more unique voices and formats from the same seed